top of page

 Sherine My Story

+Over time, I've learned that we both hurt and heal in relationships.
+They are the mirror through which we begin to see and experience ourselves.
 I know from experience that when we bring compassion to these patterns, something begins to shift.
 We start to move differently in our relationships and within ourselves.

-Growth begins when we stop trying to 'fix' who we are and start to become aware of the experiences that have led us here in the first place.
-While holding both acceptance and a gentle challenge to change.
+Growth begins when we stop trying to 'fix' who we are and start to become aware of the experiences that have led us here in the first place, while holding both acceptance and a gentle challenge to change.
+Living authentically, embracing our full selves, flaws and all, is an act of courage.
+These values sit at the heart of my work.

-If you’re ready to explore that, I’ll meet you there with curiosity, and we can begin to see more clearly what’s been asking for your attention.
+I create a safe space for you to come as you are, so you can meet yourself honestly, without any judgment or pressure to perform, as we begin to make sense of what's been driving your patterns.
+If you're ready to explore that, I'll meet you there with curiosity, and together we can begin to see more clearly what's been asking for your attention.

 ״We don’t have to do all of it alone.
 We were never meant to.״

-Brenee Brown - Author of Rising Strong
+Brené Brown - Author of Rising Strong

 bottom of page